 The type of general education requirements that are fulfilled will vary from year to year.

-Will I feel separated from the rest of the campus if some of my classes are only with Honors Program students?
+Will I feel separated from the rest of campus if some of my classes are only with Honors Program students?

 Actually, you will find that you'll get to know a lot more people from around the campus by being in the Honors Program.
 This is because the friends that you make within the Program are from so many different majors, groups, and organizations.
-When you get to know them, you will also get to know their groups of friends who aren't in the Program.
+When you get acquainted, you will also get to know their groups of friends who aren't in the Program.
 You'll meet people from a variety of different groups because most Honors students are involved in many other campus activities besides the Honors Program.
 Because of this, you will not feel secluded at all.

 What is special about Honors education at St. Ambrose University?

 The Honors Program offers a dedicated faculty, interdisciplinary courses, service, and unique scholarly projects.
 Honors classes are very small (representing a wide range of disciplines) and are based on active learning and critical engagement.
 This means that you learn by asking questions, writing, and interacting with your fellow classmates and faculty facilitators.
 Honors courses teach you to ask good questions and to find your own answers, instead of depending on authorities to tell you what is correct.